drawpile/Drawpile/README.md

 * CLIENT=off: don't build the client (useful when building the stand-alone server only)
 * SERVER=off: don't build the stand-alone server.
 * DEBUG=on: enable debugging features
+* INITSYS="": select init system integration (currently only "systemd" is supported.)
+Set this to an empty string to disable all integration.

 Example: `$ cmake .. -DDEBUG=on`